BobaFettyW4p/OnlineGuestBook/README.rst

 a simple 'Online Guestbook' webapp:

 #.
 An `EC2 Instance <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/ec2.tf>`_ that will act as our webserver
 #.
-A `Virtual Private Cloud <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/vpc.tf>` for our webserver to reside in
+A `Virtual Private Cloud (VPC) <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/vpc.tf>`_ for our webserver to reside in
 #.
 A `subnet <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/subnet.tf>`_ to handle addressing within the VPC
 #.
 A `routing table <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/routeTable.tf>`_ to handle routing between the VPC and the wider internet
 #.
 A `security group <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/securityGroup.tf>`_ to authorize traffic routing to and from the VPC